Ankur9669/Ankur9669/README.md

 Check my [GitHub repositories](https://github.com/Ankur9669?tab=repositories)

 I have also worked as a intern in a startup named learnbowl where i was a full stack web developer.
-I worked on two projects there, one was to create their official website from scratch and other was to create their student portal.
+I worked on two projects there, one was to create their **official website from scratch** and other was to create their **student portal**.

 I keep sharing my learning via blog writing, and LinkedIn posts.
 Check his work,